You can watch our tutorial or you can go through our documentation about channel management :

 - Open a Webservice

-You must then rename the channel you have opened so that you can reference it in the following actions.
-This is done by clicking on the little blue pencil.
+Then it is best to rename the channel you have opened so that it can be referenced in the following actions.
+This is done by clicking on [ex.new-channel].

 The "Switch channel" action allows you to switch to another channel identified by its name.